 Our “Pavement Management” class was created to address the consistent challenges we see managers face with asphalt projects and the bidding process.
 It is geared to help owners and managers learn more about pavement failure and how to get contractors to get you the right scope of work the first time so you can better results at a better price point (in less time).
 It highlights the following points:

-- Understanding the critical needs of a pavement structure from subgrade to the surface.
+- Understanding the critical needs of pavement structure from subgrade to the surface.

-- Identifying common asphalt distresses and learning the appropriate repair costs and lifespans.
+- Identifying common asphalt issues and learning appropriate repairs/costs/lifespans.

-- Setting up a successful job walk with bidders and developing the right scope of work the first time.
+- Setting up a successful job walk and developing the right scope of work the first time.

-- Understanding the process of concrete work so you get better results and protect it against expensive damage.
+- Understanding the process of concrete work and how it impacts your asphalt.

 PRICE IS VITAL,